Mount Laurel, NJ Criminal Defense & Personal Injury Attorney

 When you choose a Mount Laurel criminal defense lawyer, the first thing you should consider is whether that lawyer focuses on cases that are similar to your own.
 Not every lawyer fully understands the nuances of how to navigate the criminal justice system in our state.
 Here are some specific things to consider when you hire a criminal defense lawyer in Mount Laurel:

-- Experience – Attorney Anthony J. Vecchio has handled more than 1,000 cases in his career, including hundreds of cases that went to trial, cases that were dismissed following pre-trial motions and numerous cases that involved complex investigation and litigation.
+- Experience – Attorney Anthony J. Vecchio has handled more than 1,000 cases in his career.
+These include hundreds of cases that went to trial.
+This also includes cases that were dismissed following pre-trial motions and numerous cases that involved complex investigation and litigation.
 He knows how to study all angles of a case and pursue the best outcome for his clients.

 - Familiarity – Anthony is highly familiar with police, prosecutors and court officials in Mount Laurel.
 His knowledge of local policies and procedures as well as local law enforcement practices can make a major difference for you.

-- Passion – Anthony is passionate when it comes to protecting the constitutionally and statutorily protected rights of those accused of crimes in Mount Laurel and throughout New Jersey, including the right to be presumed innocent until proven guilty beyond a reasonable doubt.
+- Passion – Anthony is passionate when it comes to protecting the constitutionally and statutorily protected rights of those accused of crimes in Mount Laurel and throughout New Jersey.
+This includes of course the right to be presumed innocent until proven guilty beyond a reasonable doubt.
 His passion motivates him to do everything he can to help his clients.

 - Attention – At the Law Offices of Anthony Vecchio, everything we do revolves around our clients.
-We pay close attention to their questions and concerns, and we work closely with them to define and pursue their goals.
+We pay close attention to their questions and concerns.
+We also work closely with them to define and pursue their goals.

 Our Law Firm Handles Many Other Criminal Cases in Mount Laurel

-With his extensive background in criminal law – on both the prosecution and defense sides – Mount Laurel attorney Anthony J. Vecchio has the experience to handle a wide range of cases for clients in Mount Laurel and surrounding areas in New Jersey, including:
+With his extensive background in criminal law – on both the prosecution and defense sides – Mount Laurel attorney Anthony J. Vecchio has the experience to handle a wide range of cases for clients in Mount Laurel and surrounding areas in New Jersey.
+These include:

 - Drug offenses – A controlled dangerous substance (CDS) charge can have serious consequences.
 Anthony fights to protect the rights of adults and juveniles charged with drug possession, distribution, trafficking and other CDS-related charges.
 If you are a first-time offender, Anthony can help you to pursue options such as pre-trial intervention (PTI) or conditional discharge.